petabase/TakeHomeProject/README.md

 **The fix:** the verdict (PASS / FAIL / NEEDS REVIEW) is the headline.
 Confidence percentages live only at the field level, where they answer a real question — *why* didn't this field confirm — instead of pretending to summarize the whole label in one misleading number.

+### ⚡ Batch throughput: async rate-limited pipeline

+Gemini's free tier for `gemini-2.5-flash-lite` allows 15 requests/minute (the standard `gemini-2.5-flash` is capped lower at 10 RPM).
+All Gemini calls are serialised through an asyncio lock with a 4.2-second sleep after each call, giving a sustained rate of ~14 req/min — comfortably under the ceiling.
+A live Server-Sent Events (SSE) progress stream keeps the agent informed as each label completes rather than showing a blank waiting screen.

 ## Project structure

 ```